rowschool/rowschool.github.io/src/markdown/blog/2019-09-17-targeting-explicit-goals.md

 Teachers can also use **brainstorming** to uncover beliefs associations and assumptions students have assign a concept map activity (How Learning Works Appendix B) and give students sufficient time so they can have adequate time to revise and rebuild their mental models.

-Although teachers should consider students holistically as intellectual social and emotional beings **we are not responsible for guiding them through all aspects of their social and emotional lives** (such as giving financial planning or dating advice).</p>  <p>Teachers should be **collecting data** about students to help inform teaching practice and learning about students is a way to build on our prior knowledge by learning more about the classroom context and using this information to adjust our instructional goals as necessary.
+Although teachers should consider students holistically as intellectual social and emotional beings **we are not responsible for guiding them through all aspects of their social and emotional lives** (such as giving financial planning or dating advice).

+Teachers should be **collecting data** about students to help inform teaching practice and learning about students is a way to build on our prior knowledge by learning more about the classroom context and using this information to adjust our instructional goals as necessary.